caktus/talks/pycon/2015/sms-workshop/intro.md

 - App communicates via HTTP
 - Gateway
-  - The gateway acts as a relay, translating one protocol into another
+  - The gateway acts as a relay, allows the computer to send and receive SMS to and from the telco
   - System component a la nginx
     - use a service if you can, pay someone else to run it
 - MNO send and receives to mobile device